ai/about-postcss/speech.md

 ---

-So, what do I want from you to do at this weekend?
+So, what do I want from you this weekend?

 ---